cmp-202/ssh2shell/README.md

  //To handle all hosts the same add an event handler to the class instance
- //This will be run in addition to any other handlers defined for this event ssh2shell.on ('commandProcessing': function onCommandProcessing( command, response, sshObj, stream ) {
+ //This will be run in addition to any other handlers defined for this event ssh2shell.on ('commandProcessing', function onCommandProcessing( command, response, sshObj, stream ) {
    //Check the command and prompt exits and respond with a 'y' if (command == "apt-get install nano" && response.indexOf("[y/N]?") != -1 ) {
      sshObj.msg.send('Sending install nano response');